 - Final Thoughts on How to Stretch Boots

 I’ve had my own turn with too tight boots in my day.
-And the investigative research I did led me to discover the best way to stretch new boots.
+And my investigative research led me to discover the best way to stretch new boots.
 That's how I found out there are so many options!
 Honestly, some of the DIY ways are absolutely wild.

 You can stretch boots with patented gadgets, professional tools, store-bought potions – even lotions!
-But easiest are the DIY options, where you can use items and products you already own.
+But easiest are the DIY options, where you can use your own items and products.

 Of course, it's always best to buy the right fitting boots.
 For ladies with larger feet, this can be tough.
 However, many great brands exist that cater to larger feet.
 Take a look at where to buy large size women's shoes for more info.